jonathancraddock/mootparadox_grav/pages/03.outdoors/quick-spit-antifog-goggle-spray/item.md

     category:
         - swimming
     tag:
+        - 'open water'
         - goggles
         - anti-fog
-        - 'open water'
     outdoors-cat:
         - swimming
 ---

-I began swimming outdoors in June 2020.
+I began swimming outdoors in May 2020.
 To put this in context, summer began well and the water temperatures in the North Tyne were around 15 degrees.
 But, when your goggles steam up after less than 30 seconds, it does put rather a dampener on your swim!

 ===